nodejs/node/doc/api/child_process.markdown

 ### child.stdin

+* {Stream object}

 A `Writable Stream` that represents the child process's `stdin`.
 Closing this stream via `end()` often causes the child process to terminate.

+If the child stdio streams are shared with the parent, then this will not be set.

 ### child.stdout

+* {Stream object}

 A `Readable Stream` that represents the child process's `stdout`.

+If the child stdio streams are shared with the parent, then this will not be set.

 ### child.stderr

+* {Stream object}

 A `Readable Stream` that represents the child process's `stderr`.

+If the child stdio streams are shared with the parent, then this will not be set.

 ### child.pid

+* {Integer}

 The PID of the child process.